Last Updated October 14, 2025

 Pros:

-Using credit cards to pay for upfront materials involves hefty interest rates.
+- Comparatively Low Interest: Using credit cards to pay for upfront materials involves hefty interest rates.
 Even traditional bank loans can include a substantial price tag in the form of interest.
 Purchase order financing bypasses this expense.
-Plus, instead of monthly loan repayments that quickly add up to a significant expense, purchase order financing requires that a business pay back the lender when customers fulfill their invoice payments.

 Cons:

-Financing individual purchase orders will definitely help your business cover an expense you otherwise wouldn’t be able to afford.
-However, it’s a short-term solution to what could be a prolonged problem if you can’t sort out existing cash flow concerns.
-Plus, PO financing won’t benefit your credit score, so even if you have a long-term arrangement with a lender, succeeding in that arrangement won’t directly benefit your chances of securing more traditional lines down the line.
+- A Short-Term Solution: PO financing is a short-term solution to what could be a prolonged problem if you can’t sort out existing cash flow concerns.
+Plus, PO financing won’t benefit your credit score, so even if you have a long-term arrangement with a lender, succeeding in that arrangement won’t directly benefit your chances of securing more traditional lines in the future.

-One disadvantage of purchase order financing is that a small business that arranges one will not receive the full payments from customers.
+- Reduced Payments: A small business in a PO financing arrangement will not receive the full payments from customers.
 Lending fees will reduce these payments.

 Pros and Cons of Invoice Factoring